-The next Figure (Figure 37) presents data from five different intermonth price spreads for wheat futures contracts in each of the wheat futures markets to show the contribution of each monthly spread to the overall increase in the price spreads in the Chicago market compared to the other two markets.
+The next Figure, Figure 37, presents data in three charts from five different intermonth price spreads for wheat futures contracts in each of the wheat futures markets to show the contribution of each monthly spread to the overall increase in the price spreads in the Chicago market compared to the other two markets.
 The vertical white lines on the data indicate the expiration dates for the futures contracts.